prashantxtim/Calculator/README.md

 To build this calculator app, I got a lot of ideas and resources from Stack Overflow.
+I did not use any images to outsource to as I was using Mac Operating System, that I later found out, did not support Image Preview by default.